blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 default-ipv4-ippool   10.42.0.0/16   Always   Never   true   True          21m
 ```

-#### Ip diffs
+#### IP differences

-Notice some IP addresses that are outside of the ipv4 pool?
+Notice some IP addresses that are outside of the IPv4 pool?
 This is expected, Calico is responsible for creating the Pod network, but if the `calico-node` Pod itself required a Pod IP address, it couldn't start until the Pod network already existed.

 To break this loop, Calico's bootstrap components (like `calico-node`) run with `hostNetwork: true`, meaning they use the node's existing network stack instead of waiting for the Kubernetes Pod network.